kohtseyoung/F-Score-Capstone-Project/Testing.md

 As noted under Literature Review, F-Score effectiveness is heavily reliant on the sectors’ financial reporting format.
 Similarly to companies from the finance sector, companies from the Energy and Public Utilities sector have to adhere to financial reporting standards unique to their sectors.
 This would dampen the explanatory power of F-Score indicators.

 Lastly for Consumer Non-Durables, the high P-value is mainly due to its high Low F-Score mean returns.
-In particular, companies from the Food Distribution industry presents as outliers that skewed the returns from low F-Score companies.
+In particular, companies from the Food Distribution industry presents skewed the returns from Low F-Score companies.
+However, the specifc reason cannot be accurately identified whether its due to outliers or the nature of such business, based on its low sample size (2 companies).

-Therefore, we cannot reject the null hypothesis that there is no difference between High F-Score and Low F-Score group’s market adjusted return across different industries.
+Therefore, we cannot reject the null hypothesis that there is no difference between High F-Score and Low F-Score group’s market adjusted return for majority of Sectors tested, with the exception of Public Utilities, Energy and Consumer Non-Durables sectors.

 ### Hypothesis 5